Framelit Anniversary Card

 the scalloped heart shape and you have your card base prepared.

-a full scalloped heart from the other half of your Whisper White A4
+a full scalloped heart from the other half of your Basic White A4

 sheet.
 Stamp little hearts on each scallop in Real Red ink.

 a large, smooth edged heart out of Crumb Cake and another one the same

 size out of your designer series paper.
 Adhere them to your scalloped

 and stamped heart, making them slightly off centred and overlapped.

 the next sized down heart framelit (die), cut a Real Red heart out.
 Run the

 red heart through your Die Cutting and Embossing Machine with the embossing folder.
 Adhere this

 to the front of your designer series paper heart.